Thank you to the community around fuzzylite, whose feedback and support has been of great importance towards improving the libraries.

 Thank you to Dean Morrissey for his feedback on testing the operation of fuzzylite and validating its results; Adrien Cabarbaye for his feedback on discrete terms and feature requests on output variables; Massimo Canonico for his feedback on his experience and usage of fuzzylite in its early stages; Eva Millan for her feedback, ideas, and suggestions on rule chaining; Johannes Schauer for his work making fuzzylite directly available from Debian repositories; and Leonela Gazzano for her suggestions on activation methods.

-Thank you to Pablo Cingolani (JFuzzyLogic), Linda Markowsky (Octave Fuzzy Logic Toolkit), Roger Jang (Matlab Fuzzy Logic Toolbox), Edward S. Sazonov (FuzzyEngine), and their respective collaborators for open sourcing their great libraries.
+Thank you to Pablo Cingolani (JFuzzyLogic), Linda Markowsky (Octave Fuzzy Logic Toolkit), Roger Jang (Matlab Fuzzy Logic Toolbox), Edward S. Sazonov (FuzzyEngine), and their respective collaborators for creating such great libraries.

 Thank you all very much.